PADMAVATI FIRST LOOK IS OUT! Deepika Padukone Looks UNEXPECTEDLY DIFFERENT In Her Regal Avatar [Pic]

 Tanishq Collaborates With Padmavati

-"We're proud to be the exclusive jewellery partner of @FilmPadmavati," wrote the official page of Tanishq on Twiiter.
+"We're proud to be the exclusive jewellery partner of @FilmPadmavati," wrote the official page of Tanishq on Twitter.

 This Is Going To Be A Blockbuster!